datagrok/opinions/DESIGN.md

 - smarter, user-driven recommendation engines that might, for example, recommend Netflix movies based on one's Amazon purchases
 - sharing of opinion data between multiple sites, for example you might expose your movie ratings to both IMDB, Netflix, and Amazon without having to tediously click hundreds of ratings widgets on all three sites.

+Examples of opinions that we might capture include:

+- "This news article is misleading."
+- "I'd give this movie a four-star rating."
+- "I am mostly certain of the authenticity of the public key for Alice."
+- "This restaurant has great food."
+- "This restaurant has terrible service."
+- "This restaurant has decent prices."
+- "I think a government should tax minimally and stay out of people's affairs."
+- "I think a government should provide free health care for its citizens."
+- "This Opinion _Metric_ is well-worded."

 ## Problems we try to solve

 ### Only one metric for "good"